NanoComp/meep/README.md

 -   Portable to any Unix-like operating system such as [Linux](https://en.wikipedia.org/wiki/Linux), [macOS](https://en.wikipedia.org/wiki/macOS), and [FreeBSD](https://en.wikipedia.org/wiki/FreeBSD).
 -   Arbitrary **anisotropic** electric permittivity ε and magnetic permeability μ, along with **dispersive** ε(ω) and μ(ω) including loss/gain, **nonlinear** (Kerr & Pockels) dielectric and magnetic materials, and electric/magnetic **conductivities** σ.
 -   **PML** absorbing boundaries and/or perfect conductor and/or **Bloch-periodic** boundary conditions.
--   Exploitation of **symmetries** to reduce the computation size — even/odd mirror symmetries and 90°/180° rotations.
+-   Exploitation of **symmetries** to reduce the computation size — even/odd mirror planes and 90°/180° rotations.
 -   Field output in the [HDF5](https://en.wikipedia.org/wiki/HDF5) data format.
 -   Arbitrary current sources including a guided-mode launcher.
 -   Frequency-domain solver for finding the response to a continuous-wave source.